-Accessible holidays are here to help you have a enjoyable time whatever your disability , here we have some useful links to help you make the right choice for you.
-Click each picture to open the link in a new window.
+Accessible holidays are here to help you have a enjoyable time whatever your disability , here we have some useful links to holiday providers to help you make the right choice for you.
+Click the pictures to be taken to the accessible holidays areas.

 The facilities on offer for visitors with special needs are steadily improving in the UK.
 Recently designed or newly renovated buildings and public spaces that provide lifts and ramps for wheelchair access are becoming more common.